ecki/docs.milagro.io-english/index.md

 # Milagro Introduction

 Apache Milagro (incubating) establishes a new internet security framework purpose-built for cloud-connected app-centric software and IoT devices that require Internet scale.
-Milagro's purpose is to provide a secure, free, and positive open source alternative to non-distributed and proprietary monolithic trust providers such as commercial certificate authorities and the certificate backed cryptosystems that rely on them.
+Milagro's purpose is to provide a secure, free, and positive open source alternative to centralised and proprietary monolithic trust providers such as commercial certificate authorities and the certificate backed cryptosystems that rely on them.
 <br></br>
 ### Pairing-based Cryptography
 Milagro leverages [pairing-based cryptography](https://en.wikipedia.org/wiki/Pairing-based_cryptography) to distribute cryptographic operations and split cryptographic parameters, providing a level of security and functionality that is a step forward in when compared to the certificate backed cryptosystems in service today.
+With pairing cryptography, security systems such as multi-factor authentication using zero knowledge protocols and certificate-less authenticated key agreement with perfect forward secrecy can be deployed in real world scenarios.
 <br></br>
 ### Distributed Cryptosystem and Architecture
 Consider BitCoin's Blockchain, which provides an alternative distributed approach to managing a currency without the need for a central bank.
 With BitCoin, the ledger is distributed, not centralised.
 Milagro's distributed cryptosystem is decentralised to create the same advantages as a distributed ledger.
 While architecturally different to the Blockchain, Milagro's distributed cryptosystem is compatible with Blockchain technology, sharing many of the same cryptographic building blocks.